telerik/maui-docs/controls/conversationalUI/suggested-actions.md

 # .NET MAUI Chat Suggested Actions

-`Conversational UI` supports adding suggestions to the user.
+`RadChat` supports adding suggestions to the user.
 This can be done by adding `SuggestedAction` items to the `SuggestedActions` collection of `RadChat`.

 ### Adding the Suggested Actions